Ronald Adam (British Army officer): Between the wars

 Adam took up the new position on 3 January 1938, with the temporary rank of lieutenant general, although he remained only a substantive colonel.
+This was changed when his substantive rank was made a major general, backdated to 18 December 1937.
 There were important differences of opinion on policy and strategy between the Army and the government concerning the nature of the war and how it would be fought.
 The Army staff thought in terms of a field army that could be sent to France, as in 1914.
 The government saw this as preparing for the last war.
 It considered that the French Army was invulnerable behind the Maginot Line, and therefore the Germans would most likely attempt to knock Britain out of the war by attacking its industry and commerce.
 The emphasis was therefore placed on building up Anti-Aircraft Command, and creating mobile units for service in the Middle East.
 Adam concentrated on matters of organisation, particularly of the infantry, armour, and artillery.
 Simple changes like getting the infantry to march in three lines instead of four to save road space encountered stiff opposition, as did proposals to mechanise the cavalry, which only got as far as combining cavalry regiments which had mechanised with the Royal Tank Corps (renamed Royal Tank Regiment) to form the Royal Armoured Corps.
 His efforts to prepare for amphibious warfare met grudging acceptance from the Royal Navy, which created a Combined Operations Centre at Eastney only to disband it soon after the war began.
 The Prime Minister, Neville Chamberlain, resisted pressure from Hore-Belisha for the introduction of conscription, but a national appeal for volunteers for the Territorial Army fell short of the numbers required, and the Auxiliary Territorial Service began recruiting women.
 Finally, conscription was introduced in May 1939.
 For his services, Adam was made a Companion of the Order of the Bath in the 1939 New Year Honours.